 Documents, Materials, and Forms

 Are you looking for protocol documents?
 The IACUC uses eProtocol IACUC for the online submission, review, and tracking of animal utilization proposals (AUP, or protocol) and Animal Use Registration Forms (AURFs).
-For more information regarding eProtocol IACUC, please refer to the eProtocol IACUC Information Center.
+Refer to the eProtocol IACUC Information Center for more information regarding eProtocol IACUC.

 - eProtocol IACUC Access Form

 Access to eProtocol IACUC (and the AALAS Learning Library training modules) is restricted to current faculty, staff, and students.
-If you have a UT EID and are unable to log on to eProtocol IACUC, you and your sponsoring Principal Investigator must complete the eProtocol IACUC Access Form.
-Return completed form(s) to the Office of Research Support via email to email@example.com.
+If you have a UT EID and are unable to log on to eProtocol IACUC, please email your name, EID, PI's name, and expected access termination date to email@example.com.
+The eProtocol IACUC Access Form is no longer being used in order to streamline the process.

 - Laboratory Self-Evaluation Checklists